usnistgov/feasst/buildtemplate/faq.rst

 Compilation error gives "can not be used when making a shared object; recompile with -fPIC"
 ================================================================================================

-Solution: One of your external libraries (e.g., fftw or xdrfile) needs the flag "--enable-shared" during configuration.
+One of your external libraries (e.g., fftw or xdrfile) needs the flag "--enable-shared" during configuration.
 Or you can edit CMakeLists.txt to add "-fPIC" as follows:

 SWIG_LINK_LIBRARIES(feasst ${PYTHON_LIBRARIES} ${EXTRA_LIBS} -fPIC)   # HWH: add -fPIC